evilbyt3/funkydots/README.md

 - [unixporn](https://www.reddit.com/r/unixporn/wiki/index)
 - [cozy dots](https://github.com/Macawls/dotfiles)
 - [dotfiles 2.0](https://github.com/Axarva/dotfiles-2.0)
+- The community

+## Contributions & Support

+- **Do you have a suggestion or fix?**
+  - feel free to open up a [pull request](https://github.com/vlagh3/funkydots/pulls)

+- **Having an issue, problem, error?**
+  - Don't be shy & open an [issue](https://github.com/vlagh3/funkydots/issues) or ping me
+  - "The important thing is not to stop questioning.
+Curiosity has its own reason for existing."
+    - however that doen't mean you should not read the effin manual

 ## License
 The files and scripts in this repository are licensed under the BS License, which is a permissive license allowing you to use, modify, copy & distribute the software.
 An important step in accepting to use this licence is to firstly read it & think by your own.
 If not, you agree to sell your soul to the devil while giving me 1.000.000$.
 (Also known as the BullShit License)